Richmond Raiders: History

 In July, 2009, the American Indoor Football Association announced that they would be expanding into Richmond, Virginia.
 After a month-long name-the-team contest, the Richmond franchise announced that it would be nicknamed the Raiders on August 5, 2009.
 On October 12, 2009, the Raiders officially unveiled their new logo.

 The Raiders' first game was the 2010 AIFA Kickoff Classic; on January 23, 2010, where they played an exhibition game against the AIFA All-Stars at the Richmond Coliseum.

 On May 5, 2010, defensive coordinator Charles Gunnings replaced Mike Siani as the head coach, as Siani resigned.

 Chris Simpson became the head coach of the Raiders for the 2011 season, coming over from the Baltimore Mariners on September 13, 2010.
-Even more change came about for the 2011 season, as the AIFA announced an merger with the Southern Indoor Football League (SIFL).
+Even more change came about for the 2011 season, as the AIFA announced a merger with the Southern Indoor Football League (SIFL).
 In February, 2011, Simpson resigned before opening day, as he "relocated to Texas to pursue family business opportunities".
 He was replaced by James Fuller, who was the interim head coach for the Arena Football League's Dallas Vigilantes in 2010.

 Former Richmond Revolution head coach Steve Criswell signed with the Raiders as a senior consultant for the 2011 season.
 Criswell brought several former Revolution players along, including QB Bryan Randall and DL Lawrence Lewis.

 The 2012 season saw the Raiders move to the just formed Professional Indoor Football League (PIFL).

 After starting the season with a 2-4 record, the Raiders rallied to win their final six games to clinch the #2 seed in the PIFL playoffs.
 After a 54-35 victory over the Nashville Venom in the opening round of the PIFL playoffs, the Raiders advanced to PIFL IV against the Columbus Lions.
 The Raiders were defeated 38-64.

 After the 2015 season, and due to turmoil in the lower levels of indoor football, the Raiders announced that they would take the 2016 season off, as there was no league within reasonable geographic distance that the team's ownership felt comfortable joining.
 In summer 2016, the ownership announced that Raiders would not be returning and they would continue to focus on their sports performance training business.